2009 USL W-League season

 The 2009 W-League Season was the league's 15th.
 The regular season began on May 8 with the Hampton Roads Piranhas defeating the Charlotte Lady Eagles 2–1 in Charlotte.
 The season ended with 10 games on July 19.
 The playoffs began on July 22 and ended on August 7.

 Pali Blues repeated as W-League champions, defeating the Washington Freedom Reserves in come-from-behind fashion 2–1, which was also how they had won their previous title.
 Iris Mora was named the Playoffs MVP.

-FC Indiana's Laura del Río finished with the most points (40) and goals (18), while her teammate Monica Ocampo led the league in assists (11).
+FC Indiana's Laura del Río finished with the most points (40) and goals (18), while her teammate Mónica Ocampo led the league in assists (11).
 Shannon Lynn, also of FC Indiana, led the league in GAA (0.116) and shutouts (10), and only allowed 2 goals the entire regular season.

 Changes from 2008 season

 Name Changes

 Six teams changed their name in the off-season: